-- parent/guardian around recommendations from public health as stated above (BC COVID-19 Self-Assessment Tool, call family doctor, and/or testing). - 3.
+- 1. Immediately notify supervisor - 2.
+Ask the individual to leave or contact the participants emergency contact or child's parent/guardian to come and pick them up right away.
+Provide information to participant or parent/guardian around recommendations from public health as stated above (BC COVID-19 Self-Assessment Tool, call family doctor, and/or testing). - 3.
 Bring the individual or child to a separate and supervised area away from others until their emergency contact or parent/guardian can come and pick them up - 4.
 Have the supervisor (Recreation Coordinator) request an intensive cleaning of the space once the child has been picked up

 As a precaution, Public Health asks that if anyone has respiratory symptoms that can be managed at home, to please self-isolate and adhere to the recommendations provided to you from 8-1-1 or your family doctor.
 Coughing may persist for several weeks, so coughing alone does not require you to continue to isolate.
-If you are unsure whether your symptoms are related to allergies or an infection, then self-isolation8 is recommended.
+If you are unsure whether your symptoms are related to allergies or an infection, then self-isolation is recommended.